Carmakers pin hopes on Europe's British bright spot

 Auto industry body SMMT forecasts a 0.6 percent rise in 2013 and 2.6 percent in 2014, with the pace of growth dependent on how quickly consumer confidence recovers.

-Carmakers can offer more flexible deals in Britain than in some other markets, said Gareth Dunsmore, general manager for marketing communications at Nissan Europe (7201.T).
+Carmakers can offer more flexible deals in Britain than in some other markets, said Gareth Dunsmore, general manager for marketing communications at Nissan Europe.

 More and more vehicles were redirected to British dealers last year by European carmakers, convinced they had a better chance of selling them in the UK, while a mild respite in the pound-euro exchange rate during the second half of last year also helped their decision to push new cars into the British market.

-"That's why volumes have gone up," said Trevor Finn, chief executive of Britain's top car dealer Pendragon (PDG.L).
+"That's why volumes have gone up," said Trevor Finn, chief executive of Britain's top car dealer Pendragon.
 "Nothing to do with Britain booming.
 It's to do with car manufacturers doing better deals because they can."

 A stronger pound increases the margin on European-made cars sold in Britain and gives car companies more room to cut prices.